Johniereed/mindvalley-coupon/README.md

 ## Mindvalley vs. Traditional Education: Key Difference

-Traditional education and Mindvalley's approach to learning is different find the table below for a comprehensive understanding.
+Traditional education and Mindvalley's approach to learning are different, find the table below for a comprehensive understanding.

 |Feature|Mindvalley 🌍|Traditional Education 🎓|
 | --- | --- | --- |